Cornell-MAE-UG/fa25-portfolio-tmeyer2310/_projects/2021-radio-rendering.md

 image: /assets/images/RefWrench v3.png
 ---

 For a class, we were asked design a Torque Wrench.
+For this project, I did design requirement calculations using MATLAB, the CAD design in Fusion 360 and the FEM analysis in ANSYS Mechanical.
+I went through eight iterations before settling on the design shown below.

 Requirements:
 The wrench must sustain a fully reversed torque of